In 1771, Benjamin Franklin recounted the story of his life to his son William, remarking:

 Perhaps his vanity helped keep Franklin in a good mood.
 He had certainly earned the right to at least some of it.

 Born in Boston in 1706, Benjamin was the 15th child out of 17, and the youngest boy.
 Early on, his parents realized that he was exceptional, and they sent him to school.
-But with so many other mouths to feed, his father finally decided against lavishing so much money on the education of one child, so Benjamin's formal education ended while he was still little.
+But with so many other mouths to feed, his father finally decided against lavishing so much money on the education of one child, so Benjamin's formal education ended when he was just 10.
 Naturally, the boy wanted to be a sailor.
 Instead, he wound up apprenticed to his older brother James in a print shop.
 Benjamin learned a great deal, but he and his brother clashed.
 Still in his teens, the younger Franklin ran away to Philadelphia.
 Not long after arriving in the bustling city, the young man landed a plum assignment; Governor William Keith sent him to London to buy printing equipment.

 Franklin could have enjoyed a comfortable living as a printer for the rest of his life but, as historians have observed, his wouldn't have become a household name if he had simply stuck with printing.
 In his early 40s, he retired from the business and took up experimentation, particularly with electricity.
 Franklin's 1752 kite experiment, revealing the electrical charge carried by clouds, made him an instant celebrity.
 Both Harvard and Yale awarded him honorary degrees, but in those days, even the highest institutions of learning in the American colonies were backwaters.
 The real action was in England.
 Luckily for Franklin, Quaker networks had already relayed news of the clever printer's electricity experiments in the City of Brotherly Love to the Royal Society in London.
 In 1757, he returned to the seat of power.